oferwald/transposh/readme.txt

  * Turkish translation by [Semih Yeşilyurt](http://kingdroid.net)

 == Changelog ==
+= 2011/12/12 - 0.8.1 =
+ * Allow setting comment lanaguage meta data from the admin interface
+ * Enable live human translations backup by default
+ * Lists of languages used in Javascript are fixed and more readable
+ * Improved loading for backend javascripts
+ * Support the ， symbol in parsing
+ * Reintroduce CORS support in our AJAX (Cross Origin Ajax)
+ * Try to make sure lazyloader loads in the correct context
+ * Fix calculation of batch translation size to avoid translations too large for Google
+ * Fix when two jQueryUI versions are included, mainly for wordpress 3.2.x
+ * Fixed widget to remove [Language] which was buggy as noted by Philip Trauring
-= 2011/11/28 - 0.8.0 =
+ * Fix broken sites for users using the widget function directly = 2011/11/28 - 0.8.0 =
  * Attack of the killer "give us your money" APIs by both Google and Bing
  * Improved Google Proxy to support working with all langugaes without key